DSC-McMaster-U/Auto-ML/README.md

 ## About the Project
 <!-- TODO: insert screenshot of application page-->
 Automation has been making its way into all industries and services, including machine learning!
 AutoML makes machine learning more accessible to user's with little to no background in ML.
 It takes the user's task, categorizing cat and dog pictures for example, uses a training dataset to fit and tune models to the desired model metrics, and returns a functioning classification model to the user.

 That sounds really hard to develop tho!
 Do not fear... for python libraries exist to make everything easier on us.
 This project does not require you to have background in ML, however be prepared to gain some!
-We will start of developing a minimum viable product using python libraries to do all the heavy computations for us, and then iterativley build upon the project adding more custom features and tools to the tech stack.
+We will start of developing a minimum viable product using python libraries, like streemlit, pandas, and pycaret to do all the heavy lifting for us, and then iterativley build upon the project adding more custom features and tools to the tech stack.
-###

 ## Projected Roadmap